Executive Vice President of Programs

 While completing his master’s degree in public policy at the University of Maryland, Mark conducted research at the EPA on high impact, low-cost solutions for cleaning up the Chesapeake Bay.

+Conway is the Baltimore City Councilman for District 4 and serves on the board of directors of Forever Maryland.
 He holds a Master of Arts in Public Policy and a Bachelor of Arts in Government, Politics and Philosophy from the University of Maryland.

 Mark lives in Baltimore with his wife, two children, and mischievous dog.
 In his spare time, he enjoys visiting Patterson Park with his family and enjoys hiking and camping.